AlbanePATUREL/AI-AND-APPLICATION-Project/README.md

 ## **Description of the Dataset :**

-&emsp;Hello blabla data We are going to use several machineries to treat ...
+&emsp;Hello blabla data We are going to use several machineries to treat ... randomForest